 “There are a lot of companies around the world who want a global presence,” David Leiker, a Milwaukee-based analyst with Robert W. Baird & Co., said in a telephone interview.
 “And the only way you can do it is Navistar.
 You have a company that’s gone down a path that’s proving more challenging than expected that’s having a significant impact on their shareholders.”

 Dan Ustian, Navistar’s chairman and chief executive officer, declined to say whether the company has been approached by suitors or would consider a sale, said Karen Denning, a spokeswoman for Navistar.

 Navistar, which traces its roots to the invention of the first mechanical reaper in 1831, makes commercial and military trucks as well as buses, engines and parts.
-The company had revenue (NAV) of $14.2 billion in the 12 months through April, with the majority coming from truck sales in the U.S. and Canada, according to data compiled by Bloomberg.
+The company had revenue (NAV:US) of $14.2 billion in the 12 months through April, with the majority coming from truck sales in the U.S. and Canada, according to data compiled by Bloomberg.